AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 FROM AppleStore
 GROUP BY App_Type
 ```
 The output unveiled a significant difference of 0.35 in the rating, which suggests that paid apps have better quality than free ones.
 It may not be seen as a huge difference but it is, regarding the short 0 to 5 scale of the user rating variable and the measures being averages of the users' ratings.
+This could be due to the fact that users who pay for an app may be predisposed to have a higher engagement and perceive the product they purchased as more valuable.

 ![image](https://github.com/AlvaroM99/SQL---Apple-Store-Querying-Analysis/assets/129555669/41583b4e-5180-42b5-9b71-86cd34ba6e4b)